Conan the Barbarian (1982 film): Music

 Milius recruited his friend, Basil Poledouris, to produce the score for Conan; they had had a successful collaboration on Big Wednesday.
 The film industry's usual practice was to contract a composer to start work after the main scenes had been filmed, but Milius hired Poledouris before principal photography had started.
 The composer was given the opportunity to compose the film's music based on the initial storyboards and to modify it throughout filming before recording the score near the end of production.
-Poledouris made extensive use of Musync, a music and tempo editing hardware and software system invented by Robert Randles (subsequently nominated for an Oscar for Scientific Achievement), to modify the tempo of his compositions and synchronize them with the action in the film.
+Poledouris made extensive use of Musync, a music and tempo editing hardware and software system invented by Robert Randles (subsequently nominated for an Academy Scientific and Technical Award), to modify the tempo of his compositions and synchronize them with the action in the film.
 The system helped make his job easier and faster; it could automatically adjust tempos when the user changed the positioning of beats.
 In the montage where Conan grows up, for example, Poledouris had Randles prepare, over the phone, a long accelerando that landed on precise moments in the picture along the way.
 Poledouris would otherwise have had to conduct the orchestra and adjust his compositions on the fly.
 Conan is the first film to list Musync in its credits.

 Milius and Poledouris exchanged ideas throughout production, working out themes and "emotional tones" for each scene.
 According to Poledouris, Milius envisioned Conan as an opera with little or no dialogue; Poledouris composed enough musical pieces for most of the film (around two hours' worth).
 This was his first large-scale orchestral score, and a characteristic of his work here was that he frequently slowed down the tempo of the last two bars (segments of beats) before switching to the next piece of music.
 Poledouris said the score uses a lot of fifths as its most primitive interval; thirds and sixths are introduced as the story progresses.
 The composer visited the film sets several times during filming to see the imagery his music would accompany.
 After principal photography was completed, Milius sent him two copies of the edited film: one without music, and the other with its scenes set to works by Richard Wagner, Igor Stravinsky, and Sergei Prokofiev, to illustrate the emotional overtones he wanted.